astrofrog/astropy/docs/coordinates/transforming.rst

 The table below summarizes the built-in coordinate frames.
-For details of these frames and the transformations between them see the `astropy.coordinates` API documentation and the `~astropy.coordinates.BaseCoordinateFrame` class which forms the basis for all `astropy` coordinate frames.
+For details of these frames and the transformations between them see the `astropy.coordinates` API documentation and the `~astropy.coordinates.BaseCoordinateFrame` class which forms the basis for all `astropy.coordinates` coordinate frames.

 ================================== ================
  Frame class                        Frame name